kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 #### Story 2

-As a platform-optimized CRI runtime developer, I want to know detailed container resource requests to be able to make optimal, platform specific, resource allocations.
-Some of the resources may be handled outside cgroups and be container runtime specific details.
+As a developer of non-runc / non-Linux CRI runtime, I want to know detailed container resource requests to be able to make correct resource allocation for the applications.
+I cannot rely on cgroup parameters on this but need to know what the user requested to fairly allocate resources between applications.

 #### Story 3